YeTian-tech/Heart-Rate-Sentinel-Server/README.md

 ## Grants
-Thank you Prof.Ward and TA Evan to view and test our programs.
 We spent whole two weeks to build and optimize the server and its relevant documents.
 We enjoyed the process of cooperatively working in a team as well as exploring brand new and pracitcal functionalities.
 Please feel free to provide any feedback or valueable suggestions to the authors.